bradharms/example-virtual-machine/README.md

 # Tendril Specification

+This is an example specification for a virtual machine and instruction set collectively called "Tendril".

-Tendril is a virtual machine that executes instructions encoded as binary data and which operate on a fixed memory range.
+The virtual machine executes instructions encoded as binary data and operates on a fixed memory range.
 It does not use any registers other than the code pointer, and all instructions are capable of storing to and/or retrieving from any point in addressable memory.
 It is designed to be familiar to programmers of higher-level languages.

 ## Instruction Set